Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 </details>

-7. You can click the title of "Gesture track setting" to open the "Function switch settings" interface
+6. You can click the title of "Gesture track settings" to open the "Function switch settings" interface
-8. You can modify the settings however you like but can't delete the following:
+7. You can modify the settings however you like but can't delete the following:
     - Open Settings
-    - Video Full screen (must end with click)
+    - Video Full screen
     - Gesture Penetration

+After making changes to settings, if needed refresh old tabs to see applied changed.

-If wanted, use my custom settings from '[\MbGE\MyCustom_Settings1.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings1.jpg)' and '[\MbGE\MyCustom_Settings2.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings2.jpg)'
+If wanted, use my custom settings from '[\MbGE\MyCustom_Settings1.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings1.jpg)' and '[\MbGE\MyCustom_Settings2.jpg](https://github.com/Crunchbits/Mobile-browser-Gestures-Extended-MbGE/blob/main/MbGE/MyCustom_Settings2.jpg)'.

 <h4>
 Gesture Icon Legend: